frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/docs/Development-Guide/Development-Hints.md

 If you need additional backend handling of HTTP requests, you will need to add handlers to the actual source code.
 The file you are interested in is `ExpressLRS/src/lib/WIFI/devWIFI.cpp`.
 The firmware uses the `ESPAsyncWebServer` library extensively.
 If you know how to use this library then you will have the skills to add backend functionality, it's documentation is here: https://github.com/me-no-dev/ESPAsyncWebServer

 If you do not want to add code to `devWIFI.cpp` itself, then write functions that can take the `server` object as a parameter and add the handlers to that object.

+## Adding a LED Strip

+Open `ShrewESC.json` or `Shrew-Zero.json`, depending on which one you want to use, look for the block of code that looks like

+    "led_rgb": 5,
+    "led_rgb_isgrb": true,
+    "ledidx_rgb_status": [0],
+    "ledidx_rgb_boot": [0],

+`led_rgb` is the pin number, change it however you need to.
+Remember to remove it from other functions, such as PWM.

+To make the LED strip 8 LEDs long, then make the block look like

+    "led_rgb": 5,
+    "led_rgb_isgrb": true,
+    "ledidx_rgb_status": [0, 1, 2, 3, 4, 5, 6, 7],
+    "ledidx_rgb_boot": [0, 1, 2, 3, 4, 5, 6, 7],

 ## Debug Logging